ntpsec/blog/about.md

 the most important best practice: true open-source code review.
 The NTPsec code is available in our main
 [public git repository](https://gitlab.com/NTPsec/ntpsec)
-One of our goals is to support broader community articipation.
+One of our goals is to support broader community participation.

 You can find the main website for NTPsec at:
 [https://www.ntpsec.org/](https://www.ntpsec.org/)